Agent Spending Policy Specification (ASPS)

 Abstract

 ASPS v1 defines a vendor-neutral JSON format for describing spending rules for a single AI agent.
-It covers budgets, limits, categories, schedules, auto-approval, and account-level budget rules.
+It covers budgets, limits, velocity caps, categories, schedules, auto-approval, and account-level budget rules.

 ASPS is not tied to a specific payment provider or AI framework.
 It works with Stripe, Visa, Google AP2, LangChain, CrewAI, OpenClaw, or any other system.
 LetAgentPay is the reference implementation.